ushahidi/Ubuntu_MacBook_Pro_8.1/README.md

 # Ubuntu 11.10 on the MacBook Pro 8.1

+Note: If you have multiple internal or external drives connected, your device name might be different than `/dev/sdb`.
+If this is the case, please make the necessary adjustments to the commands below.

 1. Create the USB flash drive as follows on an existing Ubuntu machine which is connected to the internet:
 `wget -O /tmp/create.sh https://raw.github.com/ushahidi/Ubuntu_MacBook_Pro_8.1/master/create.sh`
 `sudo bash /tmp/create.sh /dev/sdb`